 Of course, you may also visit Gainesville to see your university student, attend a fall football game, spring baseball game, or other athletic or cultural event, or any other reason.
 If so, Gator chomp to you and enjoy your stay.

-Named The Top after the old school wooden toy rather than claiming to be the best.
-However, this might be the most popular place to eat in Gainesville.
+Named after the old school wooden toy rather than claiming to be the best, The Top Restaurant might be the most popular place to eat in Gainesville.
 Their amazing food is highlighted by scrumptious desserts.
 Really.
 Waiters tell you to save room for dessert, people waiting stroll inside to study the dessert display, and the focus from patrons at nearby tables was DESSERT.

 “Inherently Florida” is the Swamp Head Brewery tagline and they focus on dominating the craft beer scene in Florida, using local supplies when possible, and reducing their footprint.
 They recently planted 80,000 trees to represent 80,000 cans sold in 2017.
 They only ship in cans now because bottles are heavier.
 Oh, they are also the only solar powered brewery.
 Cool!